All modules are subject to availability and this list may change at any time.

 Key Issues in Education

-This stimulating module introduces you to key, critical and innovative issues, such as social class, gender and equity in education.
+This stimulating module introduces you to key, critical and innovative issues in education, such as social class, gender and equity.
 These themes will be explored using a problem-based learning approach focusing on a variety of educational and learning contexts and communities.

 Equality and Diversity in Learning Communities